Skip to main content

 Is TikTok necessary for your business?
 Well, is your target audience mostly on that platform?
 Understanding the strengths, algorithms, and demographics of each platform is essential so you can reach your potential customers and meet your marketing goals.

-Examples of SaaS on Social
+Examples of SaaS Social Media Marketing

 Hubspot is a great example of a SaaS company simply talking to their customers, just to talk!
 It may not be about the product all the time, but it encourages engagement and community.